MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_restartfromtimeout.md

 ## -remarks

-The operating system calls the <i>DxgkDdiRestartFromTimeout</i> function after the recovery of a hardware tim-eout completes from the operating system's perspective (for example, all of the system-managed resources, mappings, and so on are released).
+The operating system calls the <i>DxgkDdiRestartFromTimeout</i> function after the recovery of a hardware time-out completes from the operating system's perspective (for example, all of the system-managed resources, mappings, and so on are released).
 The <i>DxgkDdiRestartFromTimeout</i> function indicates that the driver can begin to access the GPU and release any driver-managed resources.
 However, most drivers might not be required to perform any actions during a call to <i>DxgkDdiRestartFromTimeout</i>.
 Regardless of whether <i>DxgkDdiRestartFromTimeout</i> performs any actions, it must still be implemented and can simply return STATUS_SUCCESS immediately.

 <i>DxgkDdiRestartFromTimeout</i> should be made pageable.